NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-07-13-what-CHM-DSM-DTM.md

 don't contains any lidar points.
 These cells will have a "no data" value if we process our raster in this way.

-### Point to Raster Methods - Interpolation
-A different approach is to interpolate the value for each cell.
-Interpolation considers the values of points outside of the cell in addition to points within the cell to calculate a value.
-Interpolation is useful because it can provide us with some ability to predict or calculate cell values in areas where there are no data (or no points).
-And to quantify the error associated with those predictions which is useful to know, if you are doing research.

 <figure>
     <a href="https://github.com/NEONScience/NEON-Data-Skills/blob/gh-pages/images/lidar/gridding.gif">
     <img src="https://github.com/NEONScience/NEON-Data-Skills/blob/gh-pages/images/lidar/gridding.gif"></a>
     <figcaption> Animation showing the general process of taking LiDAR point
-    clouds and converting them to a Raster Format.
+    clouds and converting them to a raster format.
     Source: Tristan Goulden, National Ecological Observatory Network (NEON)
 	</figcaption>
 </figure>

+### Point to Raster Methods - Interpolation

+A different approach is to interpolate the value for each cell.

+1. In this approach we still start with placing the grid on top of the LiDAR data in space.
+2. Interpolation considers the values of points outside of the cell in addition to points within the cell to calculate a value.
+Interpolation is useful because it can provide us with some ability to predict or calculate cell values in areas where there are no data (or no points).
+And to quantify the error associated with those predictions which is useful to know, if you are doing research.

+***

+For learning more on how to work with LiDAR data, consider going through the
+<a href="{{ site.baseurl }}/tutorial-series/raster-data-series/" target="_blank">*Introduction to Working With Raster Data in R*</a>
+tutorial series.